4 Models for areal spatial structure

 Blangiardo, Marta, Michela Cameletti, Gianluca Baio, and Håvard Rue.
 2013.
 Spatial and spatio-temporal models with R-INLA.”
 Spatial and Spatio-Temporal Epidemiology 4: 33–49.

 Bosse, Nikos I, Sam Abbott, Anne Cori, Edwin van Leeuwen, Johannes Bracher, and Sebastian Funk.
 2023.
 Scoring epidemiological forecasts on transformed scales.”
-PLoS Computational Biology 19 (8): e1011393.
+PLOS Computational Biology 19 (8): e1011393.

 Carpenter, Bob, Andrew Gelman, Matthew D Hoffman, Daniel Lee, Ben Goodrich, Michael Betancourt, Marcus Brubaker, Jiqiang Guo, Peter Li, and Allen Riddell.
 2017.
 Stan: A probabilistic programming language.”
 Journal of Statistical Software 76 (1).